patil215/tjctf-2016-writeups/misc/contingency.md

 For example, one of the items in the relevant list is `631.3/0942 1`.
 This corresponds with a book `631.3/0942        :: 0238788202` from the library.
 The `1` (second number) is probably an index within the book, so it's probably `2` (from the second number of the book).
 Each line of the relevant list has two or three items on it - maybe the numbers we get will correspond to EBCDIC characters, and if we do this for every item in the relevant list, we'll get some sort of message.

-Looking up every item in the relevant list, getting the numbers, and converting to EBCDIC, we get `THIS IS NOT THE FLAG`.
+Looking up every item in the relevant list, getting the numbers, and converting to EBCDIC, we get `THIS IS NOT YOUR FLAG`.
 It isn't the flag, but we're close - it means we're using the correct encoding!
 We just need to encode `SHOW LIST IRRELEVANT` as in the same way.

 We convert `SHOW LIST IRRELEVANT` to EBCDIC, then put it in terms of things that can be looked up in the dictionary.
 For example, if we want to make the letter S, we could do this: